-They made their way to the car park where his uncle loaded Grim’s bag into the back of a large green Land Rover pickup that had a canvas top covering the truck bed.
-Grim made his way to the right-side passenger door.
+They made their way to the car park where his uncle loaded Grim’s bag into the back of a large green Land Rover pickup that had a canvas top covering the truck bed and Grim circled around to the right-side passenger door.

 His uncle smiled.
-“Guess again, Grim.
+“Welcome to Great Britain, Grim.
 You’re on the other side.”

 It took Grim a second to realize what his uncle was talking about.
 He looked in the window and saw the steering wheel on the right-hand side of the truck.
 He laughed, made his way to the left side, and got in.

-“It’s going to take a while to get used to that.
+“It’s going to take a while to get used to this.
 It’s strange to be sitting on the left side and not have a steering wheel in front of me.”

 “Every time I visit The States it takes a few days for my brain to adapt, but you’ll get used to it soon enough.”

 His uncle started the truck and they slowly made their way out of the car park.
-Once they were on one of the main thoroughfares, his uncle shifted a little in his seat and cleared his throat.
+They talked idly of Idaho and Grim’s family, but once they were on one of the main thoroughfares, his uncle shifted a little in his seat and cleared his throat.

-“Grim, I need to let you know that in just the last day or two the situation at Wickham has changed rather significantly.”
+“Grim, I need to let you know that in the last day or two the situation at Wickham has changed markedly.”

 “How’s that?”
 Grim asked.

-“Do you remember when I told you that we never have visitors at Wickham?”
+“Do you remember when I told you that we rarely have visitors at Wickham?”

 “Well, we have a visitor at Wickham.”

-If Grim had been drinking water at that moment, he would have done a respectable spit take.
-He stifled a laugh as he remembered the conversation he’d had with Todd and Brent the night before.
+If Grim had been drinking water at that moment, he would have done a rather respectable spit take.
+He stifled a laugh as he remembered the conversation he’d had with his friends the night before.
 Or was it two nights ago?
 Grim shook his head as if trying to clear it.
 The jet lag was taking its toll.

-“The princess was supposed to spend her summer on the French Riviera,” his uncle continued, “but there were some security concerns.
-I don’t know the specifics, but they wanted her someplace they could keep an eye on her.
-They gave her the option of staying in London or coming to Wickham, and…well…we now have a visitor at Wickham.”
+“The princess was to spend the summer on the French Riviera,” his uncle continued, “but certain…security concerns…arose.
+I don’t know the specifics, but they wanted to keep a closer eye on her, so they gave her the option of staying in London or coming to Wickham, and…well…we have a visitor at Wickham.”

-“I won’t overwhelm you with the details until you’ve had a chance to rest,” he continued, “but I’ve got a question for you,” he continued.
+“I won’t overwhelm you with details until you’ve had a chance to rest,” he continued, “but I do have a favor to ask of you.”

 “What is it?”
 Grim asked.

-“Because of the heightened security, they did background checks on everyone working at the castle and it seems that Terrence, the stable lad, had a bit of a green thumb because they found over two dozen cannabis plants in his flat.
+“Due to the heightened security, they performed thorough background checks on everyone working at the castle and it seems that Terrence, our previous stable lad, had a bit of a ‘green thumb.’
+They found a few dozen cannabis plants in his flat.
 So, I’m going to need someone to fill in for him.
 You’ve worked with horses, haven’t you?”

 “Sure,” Grim replied.
-“My friend, Brent, owns a few horses and I’ve helped him out every once in a while.”
+“My friend, Brent, owns a few horses and I help him out every once in a while.”

-“I just need someone to take care of the daily chores.
-It shouldn’t require much work since Victoria’s horse will be the only tenant in the stables.
+“I just need someone to take care of the most basic of stable chores.
+And it hopefully shouldn’t require much work since the Princess’ horse will be the only horse in the stables.
 Could you do that for me?”

 “Sure, no problem,” Grim replied.